-In February 2019, we adopted stock ownership guidelines that set minimum stock ownership requirements for our non-employee directors and executive officers (including our named executive officers), to more closely align their interests with the long-term interests of our stockholders.
+We have adopted stock ownership guidelines that set minimum stock ownership requirements for our non-employee directors and executive officers (including our named executive officers), to more closely align their interests with the long-term interests of our stockholders.
 Shares of the company's common stock (including shares beneficially owned) and vested and exercisable "in-the-money" stock options count towards satisfaction of the stock ownership levels.
-Each non-employee director and executive officer must satisfy his or her applicable ownership level by the later of (i) February 8, 2024 or (ii) five (5) years after becoming a non-employee director or executive officer, as applicable.
-In March 2019, we amended these guidelines to also require that all shares subject to performance-based vesting generally be held and not disposed of for at least three years from the date of grant of the underlying award.
+Each non-employee director and executive officer must satisfy his or her applicable ownership level by the later of (i) February 8, 2024 or (ii) five years after becoming a non-employee director or executive officer, as applicable.
+In addition, all shares subject to performance-based vesting generally must be held and not disposed of for at least three years from the date of grant of the underlying award.

 Named Executive Officer Stock Ownership Requirement as a Multiple of Base Salary In Compliance (Yes/No)

 Philippe F. Courtot 5.0 Yes

-Melissa B. Fisher 3.0 Yes
+Sumedh S. Thakar 3.0 Yes

+Joo Mi Kim 3.0

 Bruce K. Posey 3.0 Yes

-Sumedh S. Thakar 3.0 Yes